Slemmie/OS/README.md

 Miserably failing at creating an operating system!

 # Usage
-to run the system, simply (using qemu):
+To run the system, simply (using qemu):

 	$ make run

+To make the os-image without running directly in qemu (can be used in other emulators/installed onto somewhere):

+	$ make

+Simply compiling does not require qemu as a dependency.

 # Dependencies (see Installation...)
 - nasm (assembler)
 - gcc (C compiler)
 - make (build system)
-- qemu-system-x86 (machine emulator)
+- qemu-system-x86 (machine emulator) (is not required for raw building of the os-image)

 #### Installation (probably requires sudo privileges):